Dynamic Pricing and Advertising with Demand Learning: Missing Proofs of Section

-\subsection{Algorithm design: challenges and ideas}
+\subsection{Algorithm Design: Challenges and Ideas}

-\xhdr{Challenge: high-dimensional continuous decision space} In the last section, we obtained a considerable simplification of the problem by reducing the seller's advertising strategy in every round $t$ to a \emph{distribution} $\distOfMean_t \in \Delta^{[0,1]}$ over posterior means satisfying the \eqref{bayes consistency} condition.
-However, the decision space (a.k.a space of arms) still remains high dimensional and therefore a naive application of (uniform or adaptive) discretization-based bandit techniques, e.g. from Lipschitz bandit literature \citep{KSU-08,S-11}, would not achieve the desired results.
+\xhdr{Challenge one: high-dimensional continuous decision space} In the last section, we obtained a considerable simplification of the problem by reducing the seller's advertising strategy in every round $t$ to a \emph{distribution} $\distOfMean_t \in \Delta({[0,1]})$ over posterior means satisfying the \eqref{bayes consistency} condition.
+However, the decision space (a.k.a space of arms) still remains high dimensional and thus a naive application of (uniform or adaptive) discretization-based bandit techniques, e.g., from Lipschitz bandit literature \citep{KSU-08,S-11}, would not achieve the desired results.

-\xhdr{Algorithm design idea: exploring over one-dimesnional type space} Our algorithm uses a `model-based approach' instead, where we use buyer purchase responses to develop (upper confidence bound) estimates of the demand model $\demand(\type)=1-\typeCDF(\type)$ on the points of a \emph{discretized type space} $\discTyepSpace \subseteq \typeSpace$.
+\xhdr{Algorithm design idea: exploring over one-dimensional type space} Our algorithm uses a \emph{model-based approach} instead.
+Specifically, we use customer purchase responses to develop (upper confidence bound) estimates of the demand model $\demand(\type)=1-\typeCDF(\type)$ on the points of a \emph{discretized type space} $\discTyepSpace \subseteq \typeSpace$.
 We then use these upper confidence bounds to construct a piecewise-constant demand function that is an upper confidence bound (UCB) for the demand function $\demand$.
 Then, in each round we solve for the optimal price and advertising strategy by solving an optimization problem similar to \ref{program: benchmark}, but with the UCB demand function.

-\xhdr{Challenge: efficient discretization of type space} The challenge then is to design a discretization scheme for the type space such that we have a) efficient learning, i.e., the discretized space can be efficiently explored to accurately estimate the demand function on those points, and b) Lipschitz property, i.e., the optimal revenue with the UCB estimate of demand function is close to the true optimal revenue as long as the estimation error on the discretized space is small.
+\xhdr{Challenge two: efficient discretization of type space} The challenge then is to design a discretization scheme for the type space such that we have a) efficient learning, i.e., the discretized space can be efficiently explored to accurately estimate the demand function on those points, and b) Lipschitz property, i.e., the optimal revenue with the UCB estimate of demand function is close to the true optimal revenue as long as the estimation error on the discretized space is small.